 Place the steaks in a single layer in a glass baking dish.
 Pour the marinade over the steaks and turn to coat.

-Rest for 5 minutes, then slice very thinly against the grain.
+Slice the carne asada very thinly against the grain.

-Serving size: ~5 oz steak
+Serving size: 5-6 ounces of steak